serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/INameRow.md

 # INameRow interface
 **namespace:** *[Serenity.Data](../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../README.md)*

-Marks a row as having a Name field (e.g. description for row).
-You should put [NameProperty] attribute to corresponding field
+Marks a row as having a Name field (e.g. description for the row).
+You should put the [NameProperty] attribute on the corresponding field.

 ```csharp
 public interface INameRow